PHOTO: 4 Pounds Of Cocaine Made To Look Like Cake Seized In Maine

 GARDINER, Maine (CBS) — Authorities in Maine seized four pounds of cocaine made to look like cake on Tuesday.
 Agents with the Maine Drug Enforcement Agency stopped a man and woman on I-295 and said they discovered “a significant amount of cocaine in their vehicle.”

 The agency shared a photo of the drugs that was packaged inside a cake wrapper.
-A spokesperson told The Bangor Daily News that the cocaine was sprinkled in coffee grounds, which is used to disguise the scent from drug-sniffing K9 dogs.READ MORE: Fenway Park Set To Host Topgolf Live Stadium Tour In November
+A spokesperson told The Bangor Daily News that the cocaine was sprinkled in coffee grounds, which is used to disguise the scent from drug-sniffing K9 dogs.READ MORE: Cape Cod Ramping Up Vaccinations And Requirements As COVID Case Counts Grow

 The street value of the cocaine is estimated to be $200,000, the agency said.
 It’s believed the cocaine was going to be distributed in Kennebec and Somerset counties.

-Police have charged 25-year-old John Cedeno, of New York, and 33-year-old Chelsy Cochran, of Winslow, Maine with drug trafficking.READ MORE: 'We Were Attacked Online': Natick Couple That Received Disturbing Deliveries, Threats Sues eBay For Cyberstalking
+Police have charged 25-year-old John Cedeno, of New York, and 33-year-old Chelsy Cochran, of Winslow, Maine with drug trafficking.READ MORE: Missing 4-Year-Old Boy Found Safe In Brighton

 Local police, Maine State Police and Homeland Security were also part of the investigation.